Achievable logoAchievable logo

 Adding and subtracting decimals

 Regrouping (borrowing and carrying) works the same way as it does with whole numbers.
-The key is that each place is worth ten times the place to its right, and that relationship continues across the decimal point.
-After you compute, bring the decimal point straight down into the answer.
+Each place is worth ten times the place to its right, and that relationship continues across the decimal point.
+After computing, bring the decimal point straight down into the answer.

 Answer: 7.91